We depend on our vehicles to take us from Point A to Point B, but we don't want to break the bank in the process.

 The IRS does a great job of explaining the process of deducting all kinds of business expenses.
 You can find all of the information in Publication 535.

-Throughout the year, you'll find it easiest to track all of your business-related expenses using an automated expense management platform designed for small business owners.
+Throughout the year, you'll find it easiest to track all of your business-related expenses using an automated expense management software.
 In addition to being easier than manually writing everything down, it also helps ensure that you track every single eligible expense and that nothing falls through the cracks.

-Keep in mind, that you can only deduct unreimbursed, out-of-pocket expenses that you incur while using your car for work.
-In addition, the work must be for an organization that the IRS recognizes as charitable.
+Keep in mind that you can only deduct unreimbursed, out-of-pocket expenses that you incur while using your car for work.
+In addition, the work must be for an organisation that the IRS recognises as charitable.

-As with any business use, you can choose to itemize your deductions or take the standard charity-based mileage rate.
+As with any business use, you can choose to itemise your deductions or take the standard charity-based mileage rate.